-Unexpected expenses: 38.9 % of the population in the EU-28 could not afford unexpected financial expenses
+In 2017, 33.8 % of the population in the EU-28 could not afford unexpected financial expenses

 The data used in this section are primarily derived from data from EU statistics on income and living conditions (EU-SILC).
 The reference population is all private households and their current members residing in the territory of an EU Member State at the time of data collection; persons living in collective households and in institutions are generally excluded from the target population.
 The EU-28 aggregate is a population-weighted average of individual national figures.

 At the Laeken European Council in December 2001, European heads of state and government endorsed a first set of common statistical indicators for social exclusion and poverty that are subject to a continuing process of refinement by the indicators sub-group (ISG) of the social protection committee (SPC).
 These indicators are an essential element in the open method of coordination to monitor the progress made by the EU Member States in alleviating poverty and social exclusion.
 EU-SILC is the reference source for EU statistics on income and living conditions and, in particular, for indicators concerning social inclusion.
 In the context of the Europe 2020 strategy, the European Council adopted in June 2010 a headline target for social inclusion — namely, that by 2020 there should be at least 20 million fewer people in the EU who are at risk of poverty or social exclusion.
 EU-SILC is the source used to monitor progress towards this headline target, which is measured through an indicator that combines the at-risk-of-poverty rate, the severe material deprivation rate, and the proportion of people living in households with very low work intensity.